Skip to content

 The Market That Waits

 In January 2025, Kanehito Yamada and Tsukasa Abe, the author-artist duo behind Frieren: Beyond Journey’s End, announced an indefinite hiatus.
-No plot reasons: the creators were burned out.
+The hiatus had nothing to do with the story.
+The creators were burned out.

-The manga had Liner Note Shueisha and Manga Mogura RE reported 32 million copies in circulation worldwide as of early 2025, including digital editions.
-Source ↗ .
+The manga had .
 Anime season two was weeks away from launch.
 The market didn’t care.
 The creators needed to stop.

 It’s now May 2026.
-Frieren is still on pause.
-No return date announced.
+Frieren is still on pause, with no return date announced.
 The industry didn’t crater.
-Fans didn’t riot.
-Publishers didn’t scramble for a replacement.
+No publisher scrambled for a replacement.

 The Old Playbook